Psychology is the study of human behavior. Abnormal psychology is a branch of the study that examines mental disorders, specifically.

-First and foremost, it's important to understand that there are a variety of psychological disorders.
-There are also many factors which can impact the intensity of certain disorders; sometimes, people can undergo traumatic experiences which generate certain psychological issues.
-A very common example of this is post-traumatic stress disorder, also known as PTSD.
+It's important to understand that there are a variety of psychological disorders.
+There are many factors that can impact the intensity of certain disorders; sometimes, people undergo traumatic experiences that cause certain psychological issues.
+A common example of this is post-traumatic stress disorder (PTSD).

-While there is a plethora of psychological disorders, they generally fall under certain categories.
+There are a plethora of psychological disorders.
 Some examples of the applicable categories include:

 Treatment For Psychological Disorders